bobey/docker-gitlab-ci-runner/README.md

 ## Contributors

-Thanks to the awesome [@jubianchi](https://twitter.com/jubianchi) for its help with the base php image.
+Many thanks to the awesome [@jubianchi](https://twitter.com/jubianchi) for its help with the base php image.